run-llama/llama_index/docs/how_to/integrations/vector_stores.md

 LlamaIndex offers multiple integration points with vector stores / vector databases:

+1. LlamaIndex can use a vector store itself as an index.
+Like any other index, this index can store documents and be used to answer queries.
-1. LlamaIndex can load data from vector stores, similar to any other data connector.
+2. LlamaIndex can load data from vector stores, similar to any other data connector.
 This data can then be used within LlamaIndex data structures.
-2. LlamaIndex can use a vector store itself as an index.
-Like any other index, this index can store documents and be used to answer queries.

-## Loading Data from Vector Stores using Data Connector

-LlamaIndex supports loading data from the following sources.
-See [Data Connectors](/how_to/data_connectors.md) for more details and API documentation.
+(vector-store-index)=

+## Using a Vector Store as an Index

+LlamaIndex also supports different vector stores as the storage backend for `GPTVectorStoreIndex`.

 - Chroma (`ChromaReader`) [Installation](https://docs.trychroma.com/getting-started)
 - DeepLake (`DeepLakeReader`) [Installation](https://docs.deeplake.ai/en/latest/Installation.html)